phucvu0210/ACCI-next/README.md

 This is a demo project built with Next.js, Prisma, and MS SQL.
 It provides a simple login page and basic CRUD operations with a Prisma-powered backend.

+If you have any questions or need further assistance, feel free to reach out via email at ndmanh3003@gmail.com

 ## ⚙️ Getting Started

 1. **Install dependencies**: